No one has favorited this theater yet

 The downturn in cinema-going affected the Sleaford Cinema as it was now known and in 1984 the main screen closed after problems with the heating.
 It was stated that it simply was not viable to repair and in 1985, after the screen and fittings had been sold to another cinema, it became a snooker hall.
 This necessitated the demolition of the stage, the leveling of the sloped stalls floor, and a false floor erected at front of balcony level.

-The small screen in the cafe continued for many years after this, but this too has now closed and the Picturedrome is used as a nightclub called Flicks.
+The small screen in the cafe continued for many years after this, but this too has now closed and the Picturedrome began use as a nightclub called Flicks.
+In 2013, it was converted into a restaurant.

 Just login to your account and subscribe to this theater